usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 ## Known Issues

-This extension is under development, some stuff is still buggy.
-Please consider it an alpha-quality try-out version.
+This extension is slowly but surely stabilizing, some stuff is still buggy.
+Please consider it an beta preview version.
 Your constructive feedback is much appreciated at <https://github.com/usethesource/rascal-language-servers/issues>.
+The Rascal support does not include an interactive visual debugger yet, or debugger support for domain specific languages.

-**This extension works best with Java 11; higher will cause breakage.**
+**This extension works best with Java 11; but running it on Java 17 reportedly works as well**

 For other things we are working on have a look here:
    * https://github.com/usethesource/rascal-language-servers/issues ; on the current extension